Amazon Music Bestsellers and Deals

 "The Bear" was a tribute to Canned Heat's lead singer BOB HITE - while the quietly plaintive "First Time Alone" features the echoed licks of PETER GREEN as a guest guitarist.
 It's followed by superb keyboard work from Mayall on "Long Gone Midnight" which then gives way to the album's big finisher – and what an Outro it is – the stunning nine minutes of "Fly Tomorrow".
 After Chris Allen's Tabla intro - Mick Taylor finally gets room to stretch out and show how he can play guitar.
 It's magnificent stuff and when I feature it on a shop play list - it brings customers to the counter asking - "who's this?"

-So there you have it – John Mayall's "Blues From Laurel Canyon" is like Blodwyn Pig's "Ahead Ring Out" from 1969 (see review), Fleetwood Mac's "Then Play On" (also from 1969) and Taste's "On The Boards" (January 1970) – a properly great rock album from that extraordinary period of time – and it still stands up some forty years after the event.
+So there you have it – John Mayall's "Blues From Laurel Canyon" is like Blodwyn Pig's "Ahead Ring Out" from 1969 (see review), Fleetwood Mac's "Then Play On" (also from 1969) and Taste's "On The Boards" (January 1970) – a properly great rock album from that extraordinary period of time – and it still stands up some forty-to-fifty years after the event.

 Mick Taylor went on of course to join the Stones and the wow of "Beggars Banquet", "Let It Bleed", "Sticky Fingers" and "Exile On Main St." - and in 2017 aged 83 - John Mayall is still playing the music he loves – the blues – with a little bit of boogie and rock thrown in.